msn60/siawood-products-manager/README.md

 5. Check stock number and deny it if it has negative value
 6. Execute only in admin panel
 7. Add new option to only update manually
+8. Add new option to log success and fail products in update process

 ```